-Natalie M. Gomez-Velez, Professor, is a summa cum laude Hunter College graduate, where she was in the Honors and Public Service Scholars Programs.
-She is a graduate of New York University School of Law where she was an Arthur Garfield Hays Civil Rights/Civil Liberties Fellow and steering committee member of the Latino Law Students Association.
-Following three years of private firm litigation experience, she became General Counsel/Agency Chief Contracting Officer at the New York City Department of Youth Services.
-She then was a staff attorney at the ACLU Reproductive Freedom Project.
-She has worked at NYU School of Law's Brennan Center for Justice, as Assistant Deputy Attorney General for Public Advocacy in the New York State Attorney General's Office, and as Special Counsel to the Chief Administrative Judge of the New York State Unified Court System.
-She has also taught at NYU School of Law.
-Professor Gomez-Velez was named an Outstanding Latina of 2003 by El Diario/La Prensa.
-She has served as the Bronx Representative on the New York City Panel for Educational Policy and as the representative of the Twelfth Judicial District on the New York State Board of Regents.
-She currently serves on New York's Statewide Judicial Screening Committee appointed by Chief Judge Judith S. Kaye.
+Natalie Gomez-Velez is a Professor of Law at the City University of New York (CUNY) School of Law, where she served as Associate Dean for Academic Affairs from 2007- 2010.
+She is a graduate of New York University School of Law where she was an Arthur Garfield Hays Civil Rights/Civil Liberties Fellow.
+Following three years of private law firm practice in New York City, Professor Gomez-Velez became General Counsel/Agency Chief Contracting Officer at the New York City Department of Youth Services.
+She has served as a staff attorney at the national ACLU Reproductive Freedom Project and at NYU School of Law's Brennan Center for Justice.
+Professor Gomez-Velez has served as Assistant Deputy Attorney General for Public Advocacy in the New York State Attorney General's Office, and as Special Counsel to the Chief Administrative Judge of the New York State Unified Court System.
+She also has taught at NYU School of Law.

 Law Review Articles